At Trade Furniture Company the environment and the use of sustainable materials are important to us.

 Using reclaimed wood prevents the need to cut further trees down making the ranges completely eco friendly.

-We also sell Rattan Furniture , rattan grows over 2cm per day which means it can grow up to 6 metres per year!
+We also sell Rattan Furniture, rattan grows over 2cm per day which means it can grow up to 6 metres per year!
 Rattan can be fully grown and harvested within 2 years compared to some other woods that can take up to 30 years.
-Rattan is therefore a completely sustainable material which is environmentally friendly.
+Rattan is therefore a completely sustainable material that is environmentally friendly.

 Sustainable rattan helps protect forests from degradation, provides a good source of income for rural people, provides a habitat for endangered and threatened species and ensures a long term supply of useful materials.